Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Teen boy taking a photo of Rome’s Pantheon – credit: Depositphotos

-If your teen is already excited about visiting Rome, the city is sure to deliver.
+If your teen is already excited about visiting Rome, then the city is sure to deliver.
 Rome’s historical sites and charm are every bit as fabulous as they expect them to be, and more!

 If you have a less excited travel companion however, Rome also works!